kashuz/optom-rest/OPTOM.md

 Upon initial login mobile application should save OTP in its own secure part of memory.
 For mobile application OTP lifetime is 8 hours (for web access it is just 10 minutes).

-On each subsequent request to secured API endpoints customer's phone and OTP must be sent in POST parameters "kash_phone" and "password".
+On each subsequent request to secured API endpoints customer's phone, OTP, and cart ID must be sent in POST parameters "kash_phone", "password", and "session_data".

 # Debugging and testing